Hon. Reginald A. Boddie: Commercial Part 12 Rules - 2JD Supreme Civil

 4. Scheduling.

-• All appearances are virtual unless otherwise specified by the court.
-Parties will receive an email with a Teams link and call-in information.
-Court permission is needed to adjourn any scheduled appearance.
+• Court permission is needed to adjourn any scheduled appearance.
 Requests shall be e-filed no later than two (2) business days in advance of the scheduled appearance.
 Requests submitted after the deadline will be denied absent a showing of good cause.

 5. Communicating with the Court.